-F. BILGE LAYOUT
+4. BILGE LAYOUT

-1. FUEL SYSTEM
+1. Fuel System

 Section 3 - Using Your Boat contains important fueling information.
-Take time to read all the fuel related information in the owner's manual.
+Take time to read all the fuel related information in the Owner's Manual.

-The 240 Sundeck[®] standard gasoline fuel system consists of one fuel tank with a total capacity of 65 gallons (246 liters), fuel tank vent, electric fuel valve, engine fuel supply line and fuel fill (Figure 5.1.1).
+The 270 Select EX standard gasoline fuel system consists of a 94 gallon (340.65 liter) fuel tank, fuel tank vent, electric fuel valves, engine fuel supply line and fuel fill (Fig. 5.1.1).

 The fuel tank vent serves as a pressure/vacuum release and safety overflow.
-The fuel vent is located inside the fuel cap on the port side of the transo.
+The fuel vent is located inside the fuel cap on the port side of the deck.
 Periodically check the vent to assure that it is not clogged.

-The fuel pick-up at the fuel tank has an electric fuel valve to prevent fuel from siphoning out in the event of fuel line failure.
+The fuel pickup at the fuel tank has an electric fuel valve to prevent fuel from siphoning out in the event of fuel line failure.